Machine Learning Algorithms

 Example 1

 The best way to understand linear regression is to relive this experience of childhood.
 Let us say you ask a child in fifth grade to arrange people in his class by increasing the order of weight without asking them their weights!
 What do you think the child will do?
-He/she would likely look (visually analyze) at the height and build of people and arrange them using a combination of these visible parameters.
+They would likely look (visually analyze) at the height and build of people and arrange them using a combination of these visible parameters.
 This is linear regression in real life!
 The child has actually figured out that height and build would be correlated to weight by a relationship, which looks like the equation above.

 In this equation: